seungjaeryanlee/endtoend.ai/_drafts/2018-10-13-lip-reading-sentences-in-the-wild.md

 front_image: /assets/blog/slowpapers/lip-reading-sentences-in-the-wild/front.png
 meta_image: /assets/blog/slowpapers/lip-reading-sentences-in-the-wild/front.png
 front_image_type: contain
-front_text: >
-    The goal of this work is to recognise phrases and sentences beign spoken by a talking face, with or without the audio.
-Unlike previous works that have focused on recognising a limited number of words and phrases, we tackle lip reading as an open world problem - unconstrained natural language sentences, and in the wild videos.
 excerpt: >
     The goal of this work is to recognise phrases and sentences beign spoken by a talking face, with or without the audio.
 Unlike previous works that have focused on recognising a limited number of words and phrases, we tackle lip reading as an open world problem - unconstrained natural language sentences, and in the wild videos.